 - Fake device

-These are counted as beyond economic repair - or, in some cases, illegal phone sales.
+These are considered as beyond economic repair – or, in some cases, illegal phone sales.

 Every phone has a unique code (IMEI) number which acts as a tag.
 If the owner reports it as stolen, it will come up on the recycler’s system and the phone will be given to the police.
 And you definitely won’t get any money for it.

-You can perform a check on CheckMEND to see if your phone has any dirty history.
+Bought your phone second-hand and wondering about its status?
+You can perform a check on CheckMEND to see if your phone has a murky past.

 Can I sell a water damaged phone?

 This one's a bit trickier, as it depends a lot on the recycler.
-Some companies won't buy water damaged phones at all, while others are happy to buy it so long as it still works.
+Some companies won't buy water-damaged phones at all, while others are happy to buy them so long as they still work.